jj6560724-oss/rohit/README.md

-# rohit
+# Rohit
-this is my first repository
+this is my first git repository. author-Rohit